ryanphuang/PintosM/README.md

 Pintos labs to tailor for his class.
 They include:
 * Tweaks to Makefiles for tool chain configuration and some new targets
 * Make qemu image and run it in non-test mode.
-* Tweaks to run Pintos on Mac OS
+* Tweaks and patches to get Pintos run and test on Mac OS
 * Color testing result
 * Bochs build fix
+* Various bug fixes
 * Lab 0
-* Misc
+* Misc enhancement

 **This is the upstream branch to track the changes.
 For students in the class, please clone or download the release version from [here](https://github.com/jhu-cs318/pintos.git)